erfianugrah/forminator/README.md

-# Cloudflare Turnstile Flow Demo
+# Forminator

+**Forminator** - I'm collecting all your data.

-Full-stack Turnstile demo with Astro frontend, Cloudflare Workers backend (Hono), D1 database, and comprehensive fraud detection using Bot Management signals.
+Production-ready form submission platform powered by Cloudflare Turnstile with advanced fraud detection using Bot Management signals.
+Built with Astro frontend, Cloudflare Workers backend (Hono), and D1 database.

 ## Architecture